Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Algorithm and Theory

 \subsection{Sufficiency for differentiability}

+This form of the scaling equation derived in the previous section is rather interesting.
+Since the ratio of two successive scaling terms is $(1-a_{i+1})a_{i+2}$, factors of both $a_i$ and $1-a_i$ are present in $s_i$.
+This has a few implications.
+Firstly, if any $a_i$ is 0 or 1, subsequent scales will all be 0, essentially freezing the corresponding neural network at a finite depth.
+Secondly, having both $a_i$ and $1-a_i$ will cancel whichever slope multiplier $T_i$ contributes to $W_i$ at each point $x$, leaving behind the other term, which is less than 1.

+If we ensure each $a_i$ is bounded away from 0 or 1 by being drawn from the an interval such that $c < a_i < 1-c$ for some $0 < c < 0.5$, then the maximum value of $W'_i$ is always upper bounded by $(1-c)^i$, which is sufficient for uniform convergence.
+This condition also means that the bends points (and thus the activation regions of the corresponding neural network) will become dense in $[0,1]$, as each region is partitioned (at worst) in a $c$ : $1-c$ ratio.

-We can show that in addition to being necessary for continuity of the derivative, our choice of scaling is sufficient when $a_i$ are bounded away from 0 or 1 \begin{theorem} $F'(x)$ is continuous if we can find $c>0$ such that $c \leq a_i \leq 1-c$ for all $i$ \begin{proof} We begin by considering \eqref{E_derivative} for layer $i$.
+Lastly, we can show that bounds on $a_i$ and our choice of scaling values are sufficient for the existence of $F'$ on the bend points, in addition to being necessary for the existence of the derivative on the bend points, our choice of scaling is sufficient when $a_i$ are bounded away from 0 or 1. \begin{theorem} On bend points $x$, $F'(x)$ exists if we can find $c>0$ such that $c \leq a_i \leq 1-c$ for all $i$ and choose all $s_i$ according to Equation \ref{scaling}. \begin{proof} We begin by considering Equation \ref{E_derivative} for layer $i$ (it equals 0 by Theorem \ref{E0lemma}).:

-Recall that this equation is telling us about the size of the discontinuities in the derivative as triangle waves are added.
-Each time a triangle wave is added, it can be thought of as subtracting the terms on the right.
-We will prove our result by substituting \eqref{scaling} into this formula, and then verifying that the resulting equation is valid.
-First we would like to rewrite each $s_n$ in terms of $s_i$. \eqref{scaling} gives a recurrence relation.
-Converting it to an explicit representation we have:
+We will prove our result by substituting Equation \ref{scaling} into this formula, and then verifying that the resulting equation is valid.
+First we would like to rewrite each occurrence of $s$ in terms of $s_i$.
+Equation \ref{scaling} gives a recurrence relation.
+Converting it to an non-recursive representation, we have:

-When we substitute this into \eqref{E_derivative}, three things happen: each term is divisible by $s_i$ so $s_i$ cancels out, every factor in the product except the last cancels, and $1-a_{i+1}$ cancels.
+When we substitute this into Equation \ref{E_derivative}, three things happen: each term is divisible by $s_i$ so $s_i$ cancels out, every factor in the product except the last cancels, and $1-a_{i+1}$ cancels.
 This leaves

-We will now argue that each term of the sum on the right accounts for a fraction (equal to $a_i$) of the remaining error.
-Inductively we can show:
+This equation has a meaningful interpretation that is important to the argument.
+1 is the full size of the initial derivative discontinuity at a point in $P_i$, and each term on the other side represents proportionally how much the discontinuity is closed for each triangle wave that is added.
+Every time a wave is added, it subtracts the first term appearing on the right hand side.
+The following argument shows that each term of the sum on the right accounts for a fraction (equal to $a_i$) of the remaining discontinuity, guaranteeing its disappearance in the limit.
+Inductively, we can show:

-intuitively this means as long as the first term appearing on the right is repeatedly subtracted, that term is always equal to $a_n$ times the left side.
-As a base case we have $(1-a_{i+2}) = (1-a_{i+2})$.
-Assuming the above equation holds for all previous values of $j$
+In words, this means that as the first term appearing on the right in Equation \ref{E:gap_size} is repeatedly subtracted, that term is always equal to $a_n$ times the left side.
+As a base case, we have $(1-a_{i+2}) = (1-a_{i+2})$.
+Assuming the above equation holds for all previous values of $j$,

 using the inductive hypothesis to make the substitution